openid-connect-4-identity-assurance-1_0 November 2024

 3.2. identity proofing

-process in which an end-user provides evidence to an OP or claim provider reliably identifying themselves, thereby allowing the OP or claim provider to assert that identification at a useful assurance level
+process in which an end-user provides evidence to an OpenID Connect provider (OP) or claim provider reliably identifying themselves, thereby allowing the OP or claim provider to assert that identification at a useful assurance level

 3.3. identity verification